 </nav>

-In this example, we first useparentId="0"Retrieve all top-level categories.
-When traversing each top-level category, we utilizeitem.HasChildrento determine if it has any subcategories.
-If there are subcategories, we make a call within the current<li>label againcategoryListLabel, but this time it willparentIdsetitem.Id, which is the ID of the current top-level category, thus obtaining its subordinate subcategories.
-In this way, it is easy to build a two-level navigation menu.
+In this example, we first useparentId="0"Get all top-level categories.
+While traversing each top-level category, we useitem.HasChildrento determine if it has subcategories.
+If there are subcategories, we<li>call within the current tag againcategoryListtags, but this time we willparentIdis set toitem.IdThis represents the current top-level category ID, from which the subordinate subcategories can be obtained.
+This makes it easy to build a two-level navigation menu.

 <nav class="main-navigation">